SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

-ABC Grocery hired a market research consultancy to append market level customer loyalty information to their database, but they could only tag about half of ABC's clients.
+ABC Grocery hired a market research consultancy to get market level customer loyalty information for their customer database, but the researchers could only tag about half of ABC's clients.

-Our overall goal here is to accurately predict the loyalty scores for those remaning customers, enabling our client a clear understanding of true customer loyalty for more accurate and relevant customer tracking, targeting, and communications.
+The overall goal here is to accurately predict the loyalty scores for the remaning customers, enabling ABC grocery a clear understanding of true customer loyalty for more accurate and relevant customer tracking, targeting, and communications.

-To do so, we will build out a predictive model that will find relationships between customer metrics and loyalty scores for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.
+Because we have data on other customer information, such as their distance to the store, the types of groceries they buy, how much they spend, etc. we can use this data to train and assess a regression model that predicts the loyalty scores we already have, and we use that model to infer the remaining scores.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-After cleaning and processing our data, including subsetting the customers for whom we need to predict scores, we test three regression modelling approaches, namely:
+After cleaning and processing the data, including subsetting the customers for whom we need to predict scores, I test three regression modeling approaches, namely:

-* Linear Regression
+* OLS Multiple Linear Regression
 * Decision Tree
 * Random Forest
 <br>